Goathland: Appearance in literature

 As well as serving as the location for the fictional village of Aidensfield, Goathland features in its own right as the setting for the denouement of Dan Chapman's 2014 dystopian thriller Closed Circuit.
 It is explained that the antagonist owns the entire village and the nearby MoD site serves as a base for his operations.

-Goathland also features in ‘Ice’, a novel by Australian writer Louis Nowra (Allen & Unwin, 2008).
+Goathland is a location in Ice (2009), a novel by Australian writer Louis Nowra (Allen & Unwin, 2008).

 Malcolm Saville's children's novel Mystery Mine is set in an area south-west of Whitby on the north-east Yorkshire moors close to and around a village called Goathland.
 The book contains two maps showing the layout of a partly fictional geography of the area in which the book is set but Goathland, Wheeldale Moor and the Roman Road referred to in the book correspond to the real locations in this area south of Eskdale.